maprix/pi_assistant/README.md

 For the sound recording the usage of a PS3 Eye camera is hard coded.

-I want to thank the @DeepSpeech project, @AASHISHAG and the @tradokk team for providing all the parts.
-Making it so easy to setup a speech recognition in the meanwhile.

 ## Links & References

 **Deepspeech Project:** https://github.com/mozilla/DeepSpeech